 There’s no right or wrong way to propose.
 But don’t pressure yourself to create an Instagrammable spectacular.
 “Make it a private moment, between just you two,” advises Tessina.
 “You can save the big splash for the engagement announcement.”

 “Most men have no interest in drawing a lot of attention to themselves in some public forum,” concurs Darné.
 “There’s no need for a woman to get down on one knee or have ‘Will you marry me?’ written across the sky.
 You also don’t need to purchase a ring in advance.
 Assuming you’ve had a long-term loving committed relationship and have talked about building a life together on multiple occasions, your proposal can be casual.”

 But how casual is “casual”?
 Says Darné: “Maybe over breakfast, while walking and holding hands, or after making love, a woman could say something along the lines of, ‘I know we’ve talked a little bit about this in the past and I’ve given this a lot of thought — you’re the man of my dreams, and I want to spend the rest of my life with you.
 Will, you marry me?'”

 Choose a setting with personal significance

 “For the actual proposal, find a setting that has meaning for you as a couple,” says Tessina.
-“If you have had a great time at the zoo, take your intended there to propose.
+“If you have had a great time at the zoo, take your partner there to propose.
 If you both like rock climbing, climb your favorite rock, and when you get to the top, pop the question.
 If you have a favorite restaurant or even a bowling alley, that’s the place to use.
 The local park where you jog, or always go to talk is great.
-It’s more important that the place be meaningful, memorable and relatively private, than that it be elaborate or expensive.”
+It’s more important for the place to be meaningful, memorable, and relatively private than that it be elaborate or expensive.”